vishnuvij/Master_thesis/README.md

 ## Tools
 The following tools are required to achieve the output.

-1.fdog [^27]: fDOG - Feature-aware Directed OrtholoG search fDOG tool is distributed as a python package called fdog.
+1.	fdog [^27]: fDOG - Feature-aware Directed OrtholoG search fDOG tool is distributed as a python package called fdog.
 It is compatible with Python ≥ v3.7.

-2.OMA browser [^25]: The OMA (“Orthologous MAtrix”) project is a method and database for the inference of orthologs among complete genomes.
+2. OMA browser [^25]: The OMA (“Orthologous MAtrix”) project is a method and database for the inference of orthologs among complete genomes.

-3.Phylo profile [^28]: PhyloProfile is a tool for exploring complex phylogenetic profiles.
+3. Phylo profile [^28]: PhyloProfile is a tool for exploring complex phylogenetic profiles.

-4.Python: Python is a high-level, general-purpose programming language.
+4. Python: Python is a high-level, general-purpose programming language.
 Its design philosophy emphasizes code readability with the use of significant indentation.
 The main libraries to be used in this project 		are: Tensor flow: [^29], Keras [^30], Numpy [^31], Pytorch [^32]

-5.Jupyter Noebook [^33]: The Jupyter Notebook is a web-based interactive computing platform that allows users to author data- and code-driven narratives that combine live code, equations, narrative text, visualizations, interactive dashboards and other media.
+5. Jupyter Noebook [^33]: The Jupyter Notebook is a web-based interactive computing platform that allows users to author data- and code-driven narratives that combine live code, equations, narrative text, 			visualizations, interactive dashboards and other media.

 ## Time Plan